-Many travel policies do not specifically mention COVID-19 because it did not exist when the policies were written.
+Your travel insurance policy may not specifically mention COVID-19.
 You should reach out to your provider to confirm coverage.
 You can also look for this type of language in your policy:

-- something that says how your coverage is impacted by an event or cause that is already known at the time the insurance is purchased (for example – a global pandemic that we all know impacts the health and safety of travellers).
+- something that says how your coverage is impacted by an event or cause which is considered to be a “known event” at the time the insurance is purchased (for example – a global pandemic that we all know impacts the health and safety of travellers).

 - specific mention of COVID-19, a pandemic, or an epidemic and how your coverage is impacted.
 An event like COVID-19 may be excluded or there may be specific coverage limits.
 A pandemic exclusion could mean that you are not covered even if you are travelling within Canada.